apendley/TPCodeaExamples/readme.md

 ##Instructions for TPCodeaTabExample (uses Codea project tab exporter):

-###Import via photo album
+###Import via copy/paste
-1. Import SmallWorldSprites.png into Codea through your photo album (make sure to name it SmallWorldSprites, and make sure "Retina" is on when you import it)
+1. Open https://github.com/apendley/TPCodeaExamples/blob/master/SmallWorldSprites.png in Mobile Safari, and copy the image to the clipboard
-2. Install the TPCodeaTabExample.codea project into the Codea app
+2. Import the copied image into Codea
 3. Open the TPCodeaTabExample project in Codea and run it!

 ###Import via Dropbox: